cig0/old_blog/h4we-are-in-business-finallyh4.md

 **About this blog**

 It certainly took me more time than I'd wished to set up this blog but finally here we are.
-I will permit myself a little bit of indulgence to pat my back and exclaim *well done!*
+I will permit myself a little bit of indulgence to pat my back, sip some grog from my jar and exclaim *good job!*

 I have to warmly thank [@ezq](https://cardinali.org "Ezequiel Cardinali") who was the one who introduced me to this little cool dude that is [bashblog](https://github.com/cfenollosa/bashblog) last year when I attended the annual **FUDCon** (*Fedora Users and Developers Conference*) that was held in Córdoba, Argentina in the month of September.